-Differences in the cost of dental care among different countries do not in any way reflect the quality of care but are a combination of multiple factors, including the local cost of living (wages, rents) and other factors.
-Take, for example, the case of dental implants.
+Differences in the price of dental care among different countries do not in any way reflect the quality of care but are a combination of multiple factors, including the local price of living (wages, rents) and other factors.
+Take, for example, the case of dental implants price.

 The price of a dental implant depends on factors such as: